Stop-Uyghur-Genocide/MeansAndEvidences/README.md

 ## Discussion

-Follow the public discussion on Twitter: https://twitter.com/csomgyula/status/1346495545741873157
+You may follow the public discussion on Twitter: https://twitter.com/csomgyula/status/1346495545741873157 or on Quora: https://factcheckchina.quora.com/Means-and-evidences-of-the-Uyghur-genocide